rubrikinc/testwell/README.md

    look at the mess of automatic widening coercion rules in C/C++.

-   Testify however allows comparing of different types to make writing the code more convinient.
+   Testify however allows comparing of different types to make writing the code more convenient.
 However, when the comparison fails due to mismatched types (but not values!), Testify usually doesn't provide enough contextual information on the type being compared, making it difficult to understand why `42 is not equal to 42`.
 One could be an `int32` and the other a `string`.